Posted by marilynch

 The project offers discounts to males and females who bike.
-It was launched Thanksgiving Week 2009 as a public service of Mari Lynch, a local business owner since 1981.
-For quick links to project details, click here.
+It was launched Thanksgiving Week 2009 as a public service.

 America’s first and largest

 It’s about lasting change

 HER Helmet Thursdays is a long-term ecology-economy sustainability project, not a short-term discount program.
 HER Helmet Thursdays benefits the environment and economy while it helps make the county a more bike-friendly place, for visitors and residents.

 For FAQs, along with the most recent listings, click here.